Symphony No. 3 (Beethoven): Exposition

+The status of these groups is debated as to which is more important in the structure.
+In the traditional analysis, the three early motifs are transitional subjects to arrive at the "unusually late" lyrical theme.
 An alternative analysis holds that the second theme begins earlier at m.
 45 with the downward motif.
 In this view, the traditional harmonic progression of the exposition ends at m.
 82, with the new lyrical theme at m.
 83 beginning an extension.
 This pattern would be consistent with that found later in the development, in which the climactic moment leads to a new lyrical theme that launches an extended section.
 Moreover, the downward motif theme (m.
 45) is developed significantly in the next section while the lyrical theme (m.
 83) does not appear.
+The early modulation to B♭ had been present in early drafts of the symphony, as was the indecisive nature of the second group.

-Commenters have also observed that the sonata form and orchestration transitions would be fully preserved by cutting the second half of the exposition (m.
+Commenters have also observed that the sonata form and orchestration transitions would be fully preserved by cutting the third group (m.
 83–143).
-However, others have observed that form and orchestration would also be fully preserved if the second and third transitional passages were cut instead (mm.
+However, others have observed that form and orchestration would also be fully preserved if the second and third subjects of the second group were cut instead (mm.
 57–82), consistent with the traditional analysis.